Drainage

 Septic tanks

-We provide information, advice, and assistance if you are experiencing problems with residential septic tanks and cesspools.
+We provide information, advice and assistance if you are experiencing problems with residential septic tanks and cesspools.

-We may ask the owner of the tank to fix the problem, and could take legal action if they don’t comply.
+We can also investigate complaints about leaking tanks or defective soak-aways.
+We may ask the owner of the tank to fix the problem.
+If they don't comply, we could take legal action.

 Gullies and ditches